Insality/defold-audio/README.md

 > **Note:** The gain is linear in range `[0 ..
 1]`, while the engine gain is not.
 The module converts the linear gain to the engine one, so the `0.5` gain sounds twice quieter, as the player expects.

 > **Note:** The `audio.init` creates a single `timer.delay` to process all the fades and delayed plays.
-So call the init from a persistent script, for example from your loader, and they will work from anywhere in the game.
+Call the init from a persistent script, for example from your loader, so they keep working while collections are loaded and unloaded.

+> **Note:** Relative sound urls like `/sounds#click` are resolved against the current script collection.
+Immediate `audio.play` / `audio.stop` use the caller's collection, while `audio.play_delay` and `audio.fade` use the collection where `audio.init` was called.
+Prefer full urls with the socket (`main:/sounds#click`) to avoid this difference.

 ## API Reference